fragiIecultist/Kittenp4wz/README.md

 🚫 dni if you think theze will bother you!
-I'm a... multizhipper, xenogender uzer, clingy at timez & zlow at timez. { read ztrawpage for more info }
+I'm a... multizhipper, xenogender uzer, clingy at timez & zlow at timez. { read rentry for more info }

 my ponytown ztatuz meaningz !!